Skip to Content

 It is pictured below with my zaatar chicken legs.

-Keeping with a similar theme it would work equally well with dishes like my harissa salmon fillets and harissa lamb chops or dishes like these pomegranate chicken skewers.
+Keeping with a similar theme, it would work equally well with dishes like my harissa salmon fillets and harissa lamb chops, or dishes like these Georgian lamb kebabs and Greek chicken souvlaki.

 I also love to pair these Lebanese spicy potatoes with North African-influenced stews and tagines.